 Padding & Protection

-This is neither good nor bad news, but something to keep in mind: if you are a cyclist who will never spend more than two hours in the saddle, most of the shorts in this review will do.
+This is neither good nor bad news, but something to keep in mind: if you are a cyclist who will never spend more than two hours in the saddle, most of the shorts in this review will suffice.
 Take your pick: every single pair of shorts in this review will have you smiling and loving life for 40 miles.

-Anything over that threshold, however, we found that things start to change.
+Anything over that threshold, however, and we found that things start to change.
 Shorts and bibs that passed the two-hour test will take your cycling adventures to the next level.

-We tested the breathability and quality of the fabric by conducting what we call a "Soak Test," which is exactly what it sounds like: using a highly-calibrated garden hose, we soaked the shorts and then placed them on a drying rack, timing how long it takes the shorts to dry.
-While this doesn't exactly replicate experiencing a downpour on a bike, it does gesture to the short's hydrophobic qualities, and how well it will wick away sweat, keeping you high and dry on the ride.
+We tested the breathability and quality of the fabric by conducting what we call a "Soak Test," which is exactly what it sounds like: using a garden hose, we soaked the shorts and then placed them on a drying rack, timing how long it takes the shorts to dry.
+While this doesn't exactly replicate experiencing a downpour on a bike, it does demonstrate the short's hydrophobic qualities, and how well it will wick away sweat, keeping you high and dry on the ride.

 Despite being rather subjective, we included this metric in our review to demonstrate that while "Style" might seem superficial and unrelated to a short's design or performance, it is, instead, a visual indicator of both of these things.
 The cut, fit, and style of each short makes a HUGE difference as to how the short will A) look on you and B) protect you during the ride.What's even more interesting, however, is that the "look" of the short corresponds to how well it scored in other review metrics, such as Comfort & Fit, Fabric & Breathability, and Padding and Protection.
 In other words, if it looks unsightly, it probably feels just as bad, or worse.